-Fujifilm X-T2 versus Fujifilm X100S
+Fujifilm X-T2 vs X100S

 The Fujifilm X-T2 and the Fujifilm X100S are two enthusiast cameras that were officially introduced, respectively, in July 2016 and January 2013.
 The X-T2 is a mirrorless interchangeable lens camera, while the X100S is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The X-T2 has a resolution of 24 megapixel, whereas the X100S provides 16 MP.
+The X-T2 has a resolution of 24 megapixels, whereas the X100S provides 16 MP.

-Body comparison: Fujifilm X-T2 vs Fujifilm X100S
+Body comparison: Fujifilm X-T2 vs X100S

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is notably smaller (23 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X100S does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100S has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.